wutdahack1337/CT294-project/README.md

 # CT294-project
-Applied of Machine Learning project
+Predict energy use of appliances in the house.

 ## Unzip models
 ```